swiftlang/swift-evolution/proposals/0291-package-collections.md

 ```

-#### Metadata and packages of a single feed
+#### Metadata and packages of a single collection

-The `describe` command shows the metadata and included packages for a single feed.
+The `describe` command shows the metadata and included packages for a single collection.
 This can be used for both collections that have been previously added to the list of the user's configured collections, as well as to preview any other collections.

 ```
 $ swift package-collections describe https://www.example.com/packages.json